CN-TU/py_CCgen/spammer/README.md

 1. CONN: Connection specification in the format METHOD:SRCHOST:SRCPORT:DSTPORT
 -  METHOD: TCP or UDP
--  SRCHOST: source IP; if unspecified the OS choses an apropriate one
+-  SRCHOST: source IP; if unspecified, the OS chooses an appropriate one
--  SRCPORT: source port; if unspecified the OS choses an apropriate one
+-  SRCPORT: source port; if unspecified, the OS chooses an appropriate one
 -  DSTPORT: destination port
 2. PATTERN: Pattern that will be sent per packet.
-  Can be a hexadecimal number starting with 0x or text.
+  It can be a hexadecimal number starting with 0x or text.
-3. REPEAT: How often to repeate the pattern
+3. REPEAT: How often to repeat the pattern
-  Can be number or start-stop, where the latter chooses a random number between start and stop.
-If the resulting pattern is to long the OS or the net might fragment the packets.
+  It can be a number or start-stop, where the latter chooses a random number between the start and stop.
+If the resulting pattern is too long, the OS or the net might fragment the packets.
 4. PACKETS: Number of packets to send
-  Can be number or start-stop, where the latter chooses a random number between start and stop.
+  It can be a number or start-stop, where the latter chooses a random number between the start and stop.

 ## Example: